While semi Autos have gained popularity in the last couple of years revolvers still hold a couple of advantages for concealed carry.

 You’ve probably heard about how the Glock 19 is a sweet spot for semi-automatic pistols.
 Small and light enough to carry concealed yet larger enough to use as a duty weapon without giving up much if any performance.
 Well, the Ruger LCRx 3inch in the 38 special is very similar.
 The gun weighs in at 15.7 ounces and holds 5 rounds of 38 special.
 The 3-inch barrel will give you an increase in velocity and really help reduce felt recoil.

 This gun is just a shooter.
 It’s really light for how well it shoots and it’s the 3-inch barrel that’s making the difference.
+It’s one of the best-concealed carry revolvers due to this.
 The only real downside of the Ruger LCRx 3inch 38 special is the trigger on the LCRx guns is marginal at best and there aren’t a lot of aftermarket improvements out there.

 It features an adjustable rear sight and a pinned white bladed front.
 Most of the aftermarket front sight options are a bit wide for the rear notch and there is no replacement for the rear that I know of.
 The gun has target sights and they work reasonably well.
 If you compare them to revolver sight offerings you’ll be quite happy but if you’re looking for something as good as your semi-auto they won’t do.
 This gun is just really shootable and a great carry choice if you can find a good holster for it.